rahealy/rpi3serbtldr/README.md

 ### Set Up SDCard

 Because the Broadcom chip which the RPi3 is based on was designed in a way that makes the booting process complicated I use an SDCard that has been set up with the RPi foundations official Raspbian Linux and then make alterations.
-In addition, if you want to use Raspian again just rename some files on the card.
+Also, if you want to use Raspian again just rename some files on the card.

 **Install Raspian:**